Salpraz® Heartburn Relief

 Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Salpraz Heartburn Relief.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Keep telephone numbers for these places handy.

 Use Salpraz Heartburn Relief exactly as your doctor or pharmacist has advised.

 Tell all doctors, dentists and pharmacists who are treating you that you are taking Salpraz Heartburn Relief.

-Tell your doctor if you do not feel better while taking Salpraz Heartburn Relief.
+Tell your doctor or pharmacist if you do not feel better while taking Salpraz Heartburn Relief.

 Things that may help your condition